agenwatch/agenwatch/ARCHITECTURE.md

 # AgenWatch Architecture

-AgenWatch is built around a single core idea:
+AgenWatch is built on a single, non-negotiable principle:

-> **Agent execution must be governable at runtime, not merely observable after the fact.**
+> **Agent execution must be governed at runtime, not merely observed after failure.**

-This document describes the architectural decisions behind AgenWatch, the guarantees it provides, and the boundaries it intentionally enforces.
+This document explains how AgenWatch enforces that principle, what guarantees it provides, and—equally important—what it intentionally does *not* attempt to solve.

 ---

-## Architectural Overview
+## 1. Architectural Role

-At its core, AgenWatch is a **bounded execution kernel** that sits between:
+AgenWatch is a **runtime execution kernel** for AI agents.

+It sits **between**:
-- the agent's reasoning loop, and
+- the agent’s reasoning loop, and
 - the external world (LLMs, tools, APIs).

-All execution flows through this kernel.
+All execution passes through this kernel.

-Nothing executes unless the kernel allows it.
+Nothing executes unless the kernel explicitly allows it.

 ```
-Agent (SDK)
+User / Framework Logic
          |
          v
+  Agent (SDK surface)
+         |
+         v
-Execution Kernel
+AgenWatch Execution Kernel
-    ├── Budget Manager
+  ├─ Budget Manager
-    ├── Iteration Controller
+  ├─ Iteration Controller
-    ├── Retry & Idempotency Layer
+  ├─ Retry & Idempotency Layer
-    ├── Event Sink (Streaming / Audit)
+  ├─ Event & Audit Sink
          |
          v
 LLMs / Tools / External APIs
 ```